 How to use hidden divergence

-Please be careful when implementing this method in your strategies and make sure to do proper back testing and incorporate other tools and time frames to confirm the divergence and convergence readings.
+Please be careful when implementing this method in your strategies.
+Make sure to do proper back testing and incorporate other tools and time frames to confirm the divergence and convergence readings.

 Before I wish you a good weekend, I am giving you a must read the article from Casey on Forex Inspirational Tips For Life - enjoy!
 Have a great Friday, weekend and Good Trading!